 Some businesses will only have to grapple with the simplest of these use cases—others will have a host of different ones to deal with.
 The trick is to match the use case to the right routing software provider.

-The best delivery route app is the one that actually covers your use cases.
+The best route optimization software is the one that actually covers your use cases.
 So, we’ll lay all of these out with the caveat that not all of them will apply to all use cases.
 That being said, if you’re dealing with any of the more complex challenges that we outlined above, it’s more than likely that these features will be must-haves for whatever routing software you choose.

 The last thing you want during the holiday capacity crunch is for your routing engine to slow to a crawl.
 Unfortunately, there’s a real risk of that happening when your routing platform is built (and implemented!) to scale.
 In practice, the best way to avoid slowdown and other growing pains is to look for a SaaS solution with a track record of seamlessly handling huge order volumes.
 Even if you’re only routing 10 trucks today, next year you might be doing double that—which means that an on-premise solution would hamper your ability to handle orders.
 A legacy solution, even one that’s ostensibly cloud-based, could cause the same issues.